...

 • Do you use illicit drugs or alcohol in addition to Lunesta?

-This detailed interview allows our team to create a customized treatment plan to help target common Lunesta withdrawal symptoms you may experience.
+This interview helps our team make a personalized treatment plan.
+It will focus on common Lunesta withdrawal symptoms you might have.

-Moreover, this stage helps our team identify any pre-existing medical or mental health conditions that may impact your treatment.
-Lunesta’s physical withdrawal symptoms can often exacerbate these issues, making it vital that our team accurately identifies and treats any pre-existing conditions.
+This stage helps our team find any medical or mental health issues that could affect your treatment.
+Lunesta can cause physical withdrawal symptoms.
+These symptoms can make problems worse.
+It is important for our team to find and treat any existing conditions.

-When our team completes the assessment and diagnosis process, they will create a treatment plan for you to begin immediately.
-This detox stage happens within the first day, typically just hours after your arrival, so you can start receiving targeted treatment immediately.
+Once our team finishes the assessment and diagnosis, they will make a treatment plan for you to start right away.
+This detox stage starts on the first day, usually just hours after you arrive.
+This way, you can begin targeted treatment right away.

 When dealing with the risks of Lunesta and addiction problems, the care and supervision of a medical professional accredited for Lunesta detox and treatment are necessary.